rabbitholegg/quest-protocol/README.md

 set these addresses
-`minterAddress` to the QuestFactory address `royaltyRecipient` to the multisig `ReceiptRendererContract`, `QuestFactoryContract`, `ReceiptRendererContract` to their respective contract addresses transfer ownership to the multisig
+`minterAddress` to the QuestFactory address `royaltyRecipient` to the multisig `ReceiptRendererContract`, `QuestFactoryContract`, to their respective contract addresses transfer ownership to the multisig

 ### Deploying RabbitHole Tickets